Arif-PhyChem/MLQD/README.md

         'gamma': 10,                           # float: Characteristic frequency
-        'lamb': 0.1,                             # float: System-bath coupling strength 'temp': 1.0,                            # float: temperature or inverse temperature 'energyNorm': 1.0,                      # float: Normalizer for energy difference.
-Default value is 1.0 (adopted in the provided trained models)
-        'DeltaNorm': 1.0,                       # float: Normalizer for Delta.
-Default value is 1.0 (adopted in the provided trained models)
-        'gammaNorm': 10.0,                       # float: Normalizer for Characteristic frequency.
-Default value is 500 in the case of FMO complex and 10 in the case of spin-boson model
-        'lambNorm': 1.0,                        # float: Normalizer for System-bath coupling strength.
-Default value is 520 (FMO complex) and 1 (SB model)
-        'tempNorm': 1.0,                        # float: Normalizer for temperature.
-Default value is 510 (FMO complex) and 1 (SB model)

-        'QDmodel': 'useQDmodel',                # str: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
+        'lamb': 0.1,                             # float: System-bath coupling strength 'temp': 1.0,                            # float: temperature or inverse temperature 'QDmodel': 'useQDmodel',                # str: In MLQD, the dafault option is useQDmodel tells the MLQD to propagate dynamics with an existing trained model
         'QDmodelType': 'OSTL',                  # str: The type of model we wanna use, here AIQD.
 The default option is OSTL 'systemType': 'SB',                     # str: (Not optional)  Need to define, wether your model is spin-boson (SB) or FMO complex (FMO)